Emmanuel1017/Emmanuel1017/README.md

 ![Emmanuel_Be_Cool (1)](https://user-images.githubusercontent.com/41972019/184537804-e632ae1f-3efd-44b1-b861-8d4e25fdb2cb.gif)

 ### Hi there 👋 Welcome to my github.
-I am a Software Engineering pratictioner (Bsc.Computer Science) with acquired intrests in Android, .NET Xamarian and Windows Forms and Web Development and Apis.My hobbies are xploits , homebrews ad DIYs.
+I am a Software Engineering pratictioner (Bsc.Computer Science) with acquired intrests in Android, .NET Xamarian and Windows Forms and Web Development with frontend and RESTful apis.My hobbies are xploits , homebrews ad DIYs.
 Check out my repositories and feel free to fork and a star will be nice.

 # More about me